legacydb/LegacyDB/readme.md

 ## Legacy

-An attempt to create an impartial resource website for legacy versions of WoW built with Laravel.
+A project to create an impartial resource website for legacy versions of WoW.
+Built with Laravel, data scraped from [MangosZero](https://github.com/mangoszero/database) and [aowow](https://github.com/mangostools/aowow).

 Item search